Luskapaes5/Learning-Java/MODULE 1 - Language Fundamentals/Exercise/Questions.md

 ---

-## Exercise 8 – Small Integrated Program
+## Exercise 8 – Integrated Calculation Program

 Create a program that: